Khoshkhah/routing-engine/docs/algorithms/one_to_one_pruned.md

 > [!NOTE]
 > **H3-Based Hierarchical Routing**
 >
-> This is NOT standard Contraction Hierarchies (CH).
-The hierarchy comes from H3 hexagonal grid resolutions (0-15), not node contraction order.
+> The hierarchy comes from H3 hexagonal grid resolutions (0-15).
+Coarser cells (lower resolution) are "higher" in the hierarchy.

 ## Key Difference from Classic